 Where the outsoles are concerned Sri Lanka has the advantage of having an adequate supply of good quality rubber including sole crepe of which Sri Lanka is the only producer.
 Several factories have facilities for producing moulded rubber soles.
-There are also a couple of factories equipped to manufacture Thermo Plastic Rubber (TPR) and Polyvinyl chloride (PVC) unit soles.
-One factory in the FTZ is equipped to turn out PU out soles but at present serves only their own shoe production .Few companies have stared manufacturing lasts and heels.
+There are also factories equipped to manufacture Thermo Plastic Rubber (TPR), Polyvinyl chloride (PVC) and Polyurethane (PU) soles.
+Few companies have stared manufacturing lasts and heels as well.